Fr4nk03/CS225-Final-Project/Project Proposal.md

 Function input: A 2D dynamic array list<int>.

-Function output: There is no output to this funciton.
+Function output: There is no output to this funciton because we will update directly to the fields of node.

 Function efficiency:
 - Time Complexity: Each iteration requires one vector-matrix multiplication, which on average requires O(n^2) time complexity, where n is the size of the 2d adjacency list.